How Long Can Electric Car Batteries Last In 2024

 Learn all about EV battery life - INCLUDING how long do electric vehicle batteries last, 6 tips on how to extend electric car battery life and how EV batteries work

-• EV batteries can already last hundreds of thousands of miles.
-Some EV batteries have lasted close to 400,000 miles - the same distance as 15 times around the Earth – and EVs are still relatively new, so we really don’t yet know how many more miles they will last.
+An EV batteries has lasted over 400,000 miles - the same distance as 15 times around the Earth – and EVs are still relatively new, so we really don’t yet know how many more miles they will last.

-• The range of EVs per charge continues to improve as well - many new EV batteries have a range of over 300 miles on a single charge.
+The range of EVs per charge continues to improve as well - many new EV batteries have a range of over 300 miles on a single charge.

 The cost of EV batteries has also fallen tremendously - 97% over 30 years.
 While all indications are that it is very unlikely you’ll need to replace your EV battery even after 10-20 years of ownership, an EV’s battery is still its most expensive part.
 It’s important to learn how to properly take care of it.